-Homosassa Springs, Florida: Homosassa Springs Wildlife ParkBuilt as "Nature's Giant Fish Bowl," a 1940s tourist attraction, it later became a state park still featuring the observation area built over the mouth of the spring.
+Homosassa Springs, Florida: Homosassa Springs Wildlife ParkBuilt as "Nature's Giant Fish Bowl," a 1940s tourist attraction.
+Later became a state park.
+Still features the observation area built over the mouth of the spring, and the Bowl where you stand underwater and watch the fish.

 Visitor Tips and News About Homosassa Springs Wildlife Park